thaintp/diencothanhhien/themes/hugo-ecommerce-theme/exampleSite/content/company-profile/_index.en.md

 However, our lives have been too busy to consume those food properly.
 Meanwhile, storage and cooking them the wrong way also make them less healthy than they should be

-Hence, DalaFarm was born to help you out with that.
+Hence, Điện cơ Thanh Hiền was born to help you out with that.

 ## Core values
-Quality is our core value.
-DalaFarm commits to only deliver our highest quality products to our customers
+Quality is our core value. Điện cơ Thanh Hiền commits to only deliver our highest quality products to our customers

 ## Growth strategy
 Develop vegetables powders and herb products to help our customers improve their health in a convenient way